cypienta/docs/docs/source/deploy_ui/start_using.rst

 Start using Cypienta UI
 ===============

-Once all you resources are deployed and the ECS app is up and in ``Running`` status.
+Once all your resources are deployed and the ECS app is up and in ``Running`` status.
 You can start using the Cypienta UI.

 Start using Cypienta UI
 -----------------------